 Ironically I never needed surgery even though I had a full tear of the Supraspinatus Tendon and a partial tear of two other of the four tendons.

 My doctor had sent me for physical therapy.
-They taught me various exercises to retrain the body to function with the torn tendons, basically by teaching the muscles to handle the stress and keep the shoulder in proper position.
+They taught me various exercises to retrain the body to function with the torn tendons, basically by training the working muscles to keep the shoulder in the proper position.

 My doctor said I'm one of the few who's at one end of the spectrum—having had a full tear and still able to function 90%.
 I hardly have any pain and almost full mobility.
-At this point I wouldn't even know that I had torn three tendons of my rotator cuff except for the MRI that shows the damage.
+At this point, I wouldn't even know that I had torn three tendons of my rotator cuff if it weren't for the MRI that shows the damage.

-I explained above two reasons why my doctor was against surgery for me:
+I explained above, the two reasons why my doctor was against surgery for me:

 - Since I waited a year since the tear, surgery may not be successful since the major torn tendon, the Supraspinatus Tendon, retracted and atrophied.